GitHubbubble/gitPro/README.md

 ![commit 4 rebase onto](https://github.com/jinhangwang/git-patch-and-rebase/blob/master/image/commit4rebaseonto.png)

-Once `cs100` point to a new commit, the old one will be through away.
+Once `cs100` point to a new commit, the old patch (in the example is `C2` which have already been applied) will be through away.
-If you run `$ git gc`(garbage collection), they may be removed.
+If you run `$ git gc`(garbage collection), they will be removed.

-If the rebase process find a conflict, after you fix the conflict, use git add and continue with `$ git rebase --continue` or if we want to back to status before rebase, run `$ git rebase --abort`.
+If the rebase process find a conflict, for example, you colleague's also modify the file that you are working on, after you fix the conflict manually, use git add and continue with
+`$ git rebase --continue` or if we want to back to status before rebase, run `$ git rebase --abort`.

 ##Merge vs Rebase